-Finally, and frequently overlooked is, does the pool have proper safety measures in place?
+Does the pool have proper safety measures in place?

 Certain equipment should be available at every pool, irrespective of size or whether it is public or private.
 Is there a “shepherd’s hook” used to help distressed swimmers to safety?
 Are there life preservers?
 Is there an automatic external defibrillator or “AED” present?
 They are easy to use with little or no experience in CPR.
 The machine does the work and specifically instructs the user.
 Is there a working telephone and is its location easy to spot and easy to access?
 Even the best of care results in accidents, and there is no substitute for preparedness.